Amazing 10-Day Game of Thrones Self-Drive Tour of Iceland with Filming Locations

 • More

-With your fellow adventurers, you will take off towards Iceland's most popular sightseeing route, the Golden Circle, which comprises three major attractions: Thingvellir National Park, Haukadalur Geothermal Valley, and Gullfoss Waterfall.
+On day two, you will take off towards Iceland's most popular sightseeing route, the Golden Circle, which comprises three major attractions: Thingvellir National Park, Geysir geothermal area, and Gullfoss waterfall.

-This area also happens to be the shooting location for The Eyrie—you will pay a visit to Thingvellir's jagged canyon, Almannagja, known as the entrance to The Eyrie made famous by season 3 featuring Littlefinger and Arya Stark.
+This area is also the shooting location for the Game of Thrones' The Eyrie.
+You will see Thingvellir's jagged canyon, Almannagja, known as the entrance to The Eyrie, which was made famous by season 3 featuring Littlefinger and Arya Stark.

 The other major highlights are two of Iceland's most popular attractions.
-You will visit Haukadalur, famed for the geysers, Geysir and Strokkur.
-Strokkur erupts every five to ten minutes, shooting jets of water high into the air to heights of 66 ft (20 m).
+You will visit Haukadalur, famed for its geysers, Geysir and Strokkur.
+Strokkur erupts every five to ten minutes, shooting jets of water high into the air to heights of 66 feet (20 meters).

-Gullfoss waterfall, only a short distance away, sees glacial water cascading over two rocky crags, dropping 105 ft (32 m) in total.
+Gullfoss waterfall, only a short distance away, sees glacial water cascading over two rocky crags, dropping 105 feet (32 meters) in total.
 Both of these areas will leave you with lasting memories of your second day in the country.

 There is also the opportunity to partake in an extra activity on your second day.
 The choice is entirely up to you.
-For instance, you could take a snorkeling trip into the glacial spring, Silfra Fissure, known for its dramatic underwater scenery and near 328 ft (100-meter) visibility.
+For instance, you could take a snorkeling trip into the glacial spring, Silfra fissure, known for its dramatic underwater scenery and near 328 feet (100-meter) visibility.

 If you plan on joining the snorkeling tour, you need to be comfortable in the water and be able to swim.

-You will then spend the night near the southern town of Selfoss.
-There are very few houses around this settlement, making it a prime location to try and spot the Northern Lights if you are visiting in the winter.
+You will then spend the night near the southern town of Selfoss or a nearby area in Southeast Iceland.
+There are very few houses around this settlement, making it a prime location to try and spot the northern lights if you are visiting in the winter.

 Read more